jaso-public/cs764-sorter/README.md

 ## Graceful Degradation
 ### Into Merging
 Spilling is triggered within the Sorter.cpp class when there is only one memory block (cache size space) left within the DRAM (Sorter.cpp, line 105).
+We always leave one memory block of the buffer available to be utilized for staging.
 Once this occurs, makeFreeSpace() is called.
 In makeFreeSpace(), the number of memory blocks to store to a lower memory storage is partially determined by a fraction from the SorterConfig (Sorter.cpp, line 315).
 This fraction enables graceful degradation because it determines how many memory blocks are going to be stored to either the SSD or HDD, but it will only release part of the space within DRAM, not the entire DRAM's contents unless there is only one memory block left.
 ### Beyond One Merge Step
 Once all the records are stored into some part of memory, we begin the final merge.
+If we need to preform staging, we leave an hddReadSize block of memory available to enable the transferring of data from the HDD back into the SSD (Sorter.cpp, line 216).
+We read SSD size chunks into memory for sorting.

 ## Optimized Merge Patterns
 We completed optimized merge patterns through the Sorter class.
-First, we have a check to ensure that the sort logic quickly determines if there is nothing to sort.
-This is completed on lines 119-122 in Sorter.cpp.
+First, we have a check to ensure that the sort logic quickly determines if there is nothing to sort (Sorter.cpp, lines 120-123).
 Then, once we have all the records in memory, we check to make sure that a final merge cannot be completed before preforming any merge steps (Sorter.cpp, line 143).
-If this can occur, we complete the sort logic without staging to the SSD or HDD (Sorter.cpp, lines 143-198) If this cannot occur, then we begin staging, merging, and sorting records from the SSD and HDD.
+If this can occur, we complete the sort logic without staging to the SSD or HDD (Sorter.cpp, lines 143-198).
+If this cannot occur, then we begin staging, merging, and sorting records from the SSD and HDD.
+We leave a memory block of memory available to enable the transferring of data from the HDD back to the SDD during merging (Sorter.cpp, line 215).
 We calculate the maximum runs to merge within an intermediate merge by considering how many runs from the SSD can fit into memory and the total number of runs within the HDD and SSD (Sorter.cpp, lines 216-217).
 From this, we determine the optimal number of runs to merge (Sorter.cpp, line 229).
-For each run, we sort chunks within the SSD and store them within the appropriate place, SSD or HDD (Sorter.cpp, lines 245-260).
+We efficiently sort records by placing SSD chunks into memory and then storing them back into the SSD and HDD within a tournament tree (Sorter.cpp, lines 243-260).
+After this is complete, we are ready for the final merge.
+For the final merge, we create providers that contain all our intermediate, sorted chunks of records.
+We place all of these providers within a tournament priority queue to be returned by the Sorter (Sorter.cpp, lines 302-303).

 ## Verifying Sort Order
 The verification of the sort order is completed via the Witness class.
 It ensures that each next() record is greater than the previously returned record via the compareTo() method of the record class.
-If not, the class' sorted variable is set to false (line 32-34).
-This boolean value can be obtained from the class' isSorted() method (lines 66-68).
-This class can be found in the Witness.h file in ./src.
+If not, the class' sorted variable is set to false (Witness.h, lines 32-34).
+This boolean value can be obtained from the class' isSorted() method (Witness.h, lines 69-71).

 # Time Taken for Test Case
 ## Input Sizes